silverballs/sample_app_basic_rspec/README.md

 #SECOND
 1. It is always good to work on a different branch other than the master, so we are going to now do git checkout -b static-pages since we are going to play with some static pages

+2.  rails generate controller StaticPages home help --no-test-framework
+# could also use static_pages but tutorial prefers camelcase.

+*  to find out how to delete or undo things you can always run rails generate -h and go from there but if you refer to the tutorial on the top link Michael gives some good examples.